Fort Lauderdale Criminal Defense Lawyers

 - Weapons charges: Florida law enumerates several types of weapons offenses, such as brandishing a firearm, discharging a deadly weapon, unlawful possession of a gun, and unlawful sale of firearms.

-Additionally, we help those who have a criminal conviction on their record seek expungement.
+Additionally, our Fort Lauderdale criminal defense lawyers help those who have a criminal conviction on their record seek expungement.
 This legal vehicle essentially clears the criminal information from public access.
 Expunging an offense can open opportunities that were once closed because of the conviction.

 The Sooner You Call, the Sooner We Can Get Started on Your Defense